levibeach/krait/README.md

 ---

+**NOTE:** This app is provided without any guarentee of actually working on yours or anyone else's machine.
+It's a continuous work-in-progress, so if you find a bug let me know.

-If you make something cool, toot it at me on [Mastodon](https://merveilles.town/deck/@levibeach).
+Also, if you make something cool, toot it at me on [Mastodon](https://merveilles.town/deck/@levibeach).